Haenel MK 556: Legal steps regarding the decision

 According to public procurement lawyers, shortly after the official order revocation announcement on 2 March 2021 by the German Federal Ministry of Defence, the final decision on the new assault rifle could be delayed until all legal actions are exhausted.
 This may delay any future contract award for years until the matter is settled and lead to compensation payments.
 Within a week German media started reporting on initiated legal actions as a result of the award revocation.
 After the second step of the legal actions path C.G.
 Haenel financial director Swen Lahl announced in the Südthüringer Zeitung on 13 March 2021 that Haenel would be willing to go through all authorities and courts.

 On 24 April 2021, media reports regarding possible patent infringements by a Heckler & Koch box magazine to the detriment of Magpul Industries emerged.
-Magpul Industries send letters to Heckler & Koch, which were also forwarded to the Bundeswehr.
-The American company is convinced the HK Gen3 polymer magazine infringes Magpul's patents and has asked Heckler & Koch whether the magazine in question is part of the Heckler & Koch offer to the Bundeswehr.
+Magpul Industries sent letters to Heckler & Koch, which were also forwarded to the Bundeswehr.
+The American company was convinced the HK Gen3 polymer magazine infringed on Magpul's patents and asked Heckler & Koch whether the magazine in question is part of the Heckler & Koch offer to the Bundeswehr.
 It is unclear how the German Ministry of Defence would like to proceed.

 On 10 June 2021, German media reported the Federal Public Procurement Chamber had rejected the review request by C.G.
 Heanel.
-The public procurement tribunal, which is located at the Federal Cartel Office in Bonn, has expressly stated that "the Federal Ministry of Defense rightly intends to award the contract to Heckler & Koch GmbH in this procurement procedure".
+The public procurement tribunal, which is located at the Federal Cartel Office in Bonn, has expressly stated that "the Federal Ministry of Defense rightly intends to award the contract to Heckler & Koch GmbH in this procurement procedure."
 C.G.
 Haenel can appeal against the Federal Public Procurement Chamber decision at the Düsseldorf Regional Court.
 The media consider that likely and estimate such a legal action could take three to five months.

-On 3 July 2021 German media reported the Federal Armed Forces Procurement Office made serious mistakes when awarding the contract.
+On 3 July 2021, German media reported the Federal Armed Forces Procurement Office made serious mistakes when awarding the contract.
 The Federal Cartel Office criticized the fact that the arms manufacturer C.G.
 Haenel was able to improperly improve its offer.
 According to the dpa news agency, citing a decision by the judges of the public procurement tribunal at the Federal Cartel Office, the procurement authority had contacted the bidders after their last possible final offers.
 Heckler & Koch stuck to its final offer - knowing that changes would no longer be valid anyway.
 C.G.
 Haenel changed its offer and price.
 The "concretization" of the price meant that Haenel "made a more economical offer", according to the decision.
 "Here the measure led inadmissibly to a change in the ranking order."
-This was "inadmissible."
+This was "inadmissible".